Do brand ambassadors get paid?

 tl;dv’s ambassador program

-This model is often combined with performance-based compensation to incentivize the ambassador to create high-quality content.
-For example, tl;dv’s ambassador program offers a scalable pay-per-post model where the fee climbs along with the number of organic impressions per post.
+Pay-per-post is often combined with performance-based compensation to incentivise ambassadors to produce high-quality content that genuinely resonates with their target audience.
+For example, tl;dv’s ambassador program offers a scalable pay-per-post model where the fee climbs with the number of organic impressions per post, aligning ambassador goals directly with brand outcomes.

 3. Pay-Per-Event

-Some brands primarily use brand ambassadors to attend live brand events such as expos, conventions, or festivals.
-These ambassadors are compensated for their attendance, either on a per-attendance or per-hour basis.
+Some brands primarily use brand ambassadors for event appearances at live brand events such as expos, conventions, or festivals.
+These ambassadors are compensated per event appearance, either on a flat attendance fee or an hourly basis.

-This model is common for tech, gaming, or sports brands—for example, the NHL uses it to compensate brand ambassadors who host promotional events at league games.
+This model is common for tech, gaming, and sports brands.
+The NHL, for example, uses it to compensate brand ambassadors who host promotional events at league games.
+It also works well for popular brands that want to create a strong physical presence without committing to the full overhead of a salaried ambassador.

 4. Salary